Shinto: Visits to shrines

-Harae and hōbei
+and

 Shinto rituals begin with a process of purification, or harae.
 Using fresh water or salt water, this is known as misogi.
 At shrines, this entails sprinkling this water onto the face and hands, a procedure known as temizu, using a font known as a temizuya.
 Another form of purification at the start of a Shinto rite entails waving a white paper streamer or wand known as the haraigushi.
 When not in use, the haraigushi is usually kept in a stand.
 The priest waves the haraigushi horizontally over a person or object being purified in a movement known as sa-yu-sa ("left-right-left").
 Sometimes, instead of a haraigushi, the purification is carried out with an o-nusa, a branch of evergreen to which strips of paper have been attached.
 The waving of the haraigushi is often followed by an additional act of purification, the shubatsu, in which the priest sprinkles water, salt, or brine over those assembled from a wooden box called the 'en-to-oke or magemono.

 The acts of purification accomplished, petitions known as norito are spoken to the kami.
 This is followed by an appearance by the miko, who commence in a slow circular motion before the main altar.
 Offerings are then presented to the kami by being placed on a table.
 This act is known as hōbei; the offerings themselves as saimotsu or sonae-mono.
 Historically, the offerings given the kami included food, cloth, swords, and horses.
 In the contemporary period, lay worshippers usually give gifts of money to the kami while priests generally offer them food, drink, and sprigs of the sacred sakaki tree.
 Animal sacrifices are not considered appropriate offerings, as the shedding of blood is seen as a polluting act that necessitates purification.
 The offerings presented are sometimes simple and sometimes more elaborate; at the Grand Shrine of Ise, for instance, 100 styles of food are laid out as offerings.
 The choice of offerings will often be tailored to the specific kami and occasion.